Rapid Changes in the IT Industry Have Impacted the Roles IT Channel Partners Play in their Partnership

 Cloud Computing significantly alters ISVs’ traditional business model.
 As long as ISVs are open to meeting the changing market needs, the 5 SaaS value propositions mentioned earlier can open doors to newer opportunities.

 Cloud-based software delivers software via the Internet to the end-user in a subscription-based and a volume-based price model.
 This means end-users are not required to make a major upfront investment.
-By offering cloud-based services ISVs can extend their target market to include small and medium-sized businesses.
-The economies of scale Cloud Computing claims to offer, provide a great opportunity for ISVs to target smaller businesses while targeting larger companies with their on-premise solutions.
+By offering cloud-based services, ISVs can extend their target market to include small and medium-sized businesses.
+The economies of scale Cloud Computing claims to provide a great opportunity for ISVs.
+As a result, ISVs can target smaller businesses while targeting larger companies with their on-premise solutions.

 For traditional on-premise ISVs, upfront software licenses and annual maintenance fees are the main sources of revenue.
-Since Cloud Computing is based on a subscription basis, a different sales compensation for channel partners needs to be configured.
-A common practice amongst some ISVs for a recurring revenue is to require a pre-configured set price per user and bill the customer separately for additional functionalities, customization, or transaction volume.
+Since Cloud Computing is based on a subscription basis, different sales compensation for channel partners needs to be configured.
+A common practice amongst some ISVs for recurring revenue is to require a pre-configured set price per user.
+Afterward, the ISVs bill the customer separately for additional functionalities, customization, or transaction volume.

-A cloud-based software provides end-users with mobile access.
+Cloud-Based software provides end-users with mobile access.
 The software accessibility is accomplished via a web browser or a software vendor’s specific mobile application.
 SaaS mobile applications offer complex analytics which requires integration with a larger set of applications and data sources in order to provide the greatest value.
-Since data requires large computing resources SaaS initiatives can be combined with Big Data projects in the Cloud to provide more revenue opportunities for IT channel partners.
+Since data requires large computing resources, SaaS initiatives can be combined with Big Data projects in the Cloud to provide more revenue opportunities for IT channel partners.

 The multi-tenant model that cloud-based software is based upon restricts the level of customization and creation of customer-specific solutions.
 The multi-tenant model stipulates that customers share computing resources in a public or private cloud in which each tenant’s data is isolated and invisible to other tenants.
 Cloud-based solutions serve multiple customers which means a limited customization capability.
 This opens the door to new opportunities and partnerships between software vendors and third-party software services.
-Many SaaS solution providers welcome third parties to their platform and equip them with the necessary tools for creating and developing application add-ons.
+Many SaaS solution providers welcome third parties to their platform.
+These providers equip these partners with the necessary tools for creating and developing application add-ons.
 These add-ons are usually available for sale to the SaaS end-users.